Learn System Design

 First, offset pagination is inefficient as the volume of comments grows.
 The database must count through all rows preceding the offset for each query, leading to slower response times with larger comment volumes.
 Most importantly, offset pagination is not stable.
 If a comment is added or deleted while the user is scrolling, the offset will be incorrect and the user will see duplicate or missing comments.

-Good Solution: Cursor Pagination
+Great Solution: Cursor Pagination

 Approach